CANADIAN LOGISTICS COMPANIES

 Onboarding

-Training covers your invoicing rules per currency, documentation standards per lane, and your TMS workflows.
+Training covers your invoicing rules per currency, your tax treatment by movement type, and your TMS workflows.
 Your best biller’s process becomes the documented standard.

 3